 Ohhh yes, it’s that time of year again!
 Time for my annual round-up of vegetarian Christmas dinner recipes.

-Last year I shared my ultimate vegetarian Christmas dinner menu.
+In 2014 I shared my ultimate vegetarian Christmas dinner menu.

 The year before that, I shared 50 vegetarian Christmas dinner recipes that can all be served alongside the usual veggies and gravy.